Print this page

 You may make an appointment with a Host Nation optician (or ‘Optiker’) of your choice.
 You should pay for sight test charges incurred but retain an itemised receipt to reclaim the cost of the eye test back from the LLP directly.
 You should do this via your Medical centre.
-It should be noted that any refund for spectacles prescribed and supplied by the Optiker should be reclaimed, if eligible, directly from the Authority, HQ BFGHS in Lake House, Catterick Barracks BFPO39 and not from the LLP.
+It should be noted that any refund for spectacles prescribed and supplied by the Optiker should be reclaimed, if eligible, directly from DPHC (Overseas) Fwd NWE, Building 9, Catterick Barracks, BFPO 16 and not from the LLP.

 Any child under the age of 16 is to be seen by a GP or Health Visitor for advice re sight tests.
 The norm will be for patients to be referred to a DGP for eye testing.

-The LLP School Health team provides a School entry screening check for children around 5 years old, which includes vision testing.
+The LLP School Health team provides a School entry screening check for children around five years old, which includes vision testing.
 Any children under the age of 8 (for whom parents or teacher / other have vision concerns) are advised to discuss these concerns with the GP / Health Visitor or School Health Team.
-The School Nursing Team can be contacted via the child’s school or directly on 05254 982 4807.
+The School Nursing Team can be contacted via the child's school or the Medical Centre (05254 982 2414)

 Adults and children aged 16 or over with a family history of glaucoma or with chronic disease such as diabetes who require a sight test:

-The following Host Nation Providers are able to offer eye tests in English.
+The following Host Nation Providers can offer eye tests in English.